 Do I need an Attorney to Get an Uncontested Divorce?

 Many people wonder whether they should hire an attorney if they are seeking an uncontested divorce.
-After all, if both parties agree, what is the point of spending money on hiring an attorney?
+After all, if both parties agree, what is the point of spending money on hiring an Arizona divorce lawyer?
 While it is certainly possible to file for and obtain an uncontested divorce without a lawyer, it is highly advisable for anyone considering a divorce to speak with a lawyer prior to filing any paperwork with the court or agreeing to any particular terms.
 Arizona family law is very complicated, and failing to have an attorney review your circumstances may result in you giving up certain rights or an unfavorable outcome.
 In addition, even if a divorce initially seems amicable and you believe that you will be able to work out the necessary issues with your spouse on your own, these situations can quickly deteriorate and result in significant disagreements.
 By retaining an attorney, you can ensure that you understand your legal rights during divorce and that you are prepared to aggressively defend them.

 We’re here to support your family, whatever challenges may arise.